hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 DNS installed and configured with Ansible.
 Zone files configured automatically.
 Support for subdomain aliases.

-Limitations: only A records for now.
+Limitations: only A records for now. only IPv4 for now.

 ## DNS Configuration